-On 25 March, an online advocacy toolkit against the draft additional protocol to the Ovideo Convention was presented by the European Disability Forum (EDF) and Mental Health Europe (MHE) at an event on ending coercion in mental health healthcare.
+On 25 March, an online advocacy toolkit against the draft additional protocol to the Oviedo Convention was presented by the European Disability Forum (EDF) and Mental Health Europe (MHE) at an event on ending coercion in mental health healthcare.

 The advocacy toolkit aims to highlight that since 2014 the Council of Europe, a regional organisation composed of 47 European countries, and its Committee of Bioethics are working on a piece of legislation to regulate involuntary treatment and placement in psychiatry – the so-called “draft additional protocol to the Oviedo Convention”.